 49) Grab digital freebies whenever you can.
 If a movie is free on Google Play for a promotion or an app is free on the Apple Store for a couple of weeks, be sure to take it.

 50) Cancel subscriptions to services you don’t use anymore.
-If you aren’t watching Netflix much or you don’t need that food box delivery anymore, stop renewing them.
+If you aren’t watching Netflix much, going to the gym or you don’t need that food box delivery anymore, stop renewing them.

 51) Shop after 7 pm at supermarkets, many drop their prices in the evenings when they know they have to shift perishable products before the end of the day.